 Pacific Health Service Hutt Valley was established in 1999 as a Pacific led provider driven by the 'by Pacific, for Pacific' principle.
 We provide programmes and services for Pacific people in the Hutt Valley.
 Our dedicated staff are committed to supporting our Pacific families to develop strategies to become and remain a healthy unit.

 Nanai brings to the PHS Hutt Valley his many years of management and leadership experience.
 A graduate from Massey University with a MBA, Nanai is committed to manage the resources of our services to provide a professional, sustainable, culturally safe, health and social service to meet the needs of our Hutt community.
 This high standard of management has seen the service improve, develop and expand over the last 23 years.
 Recently awarded the Queen Service Medal (QSM) for Pacific health services is a recognition of his commitment and wide range contribution to improve health & wellbeing for Pacific people.
 Nanai is also active in his local church being the Treasurer for the last 20 years.
 He is married and has 4 children and 8 grand children.
 The service he founded in 1999 with 4 staff members with 2 service contracts has grown to 27 staff and 19 contracts in 2023.
 His dream is to build a hub for the Pasefika community in the Hutt Valley that will accommodate suite of services from a central point that the community can call their own.

 Sandra is the heart of the organisation as she brings vast knowledge and experience to PHS.
 She is known for her expertise in handling administrative functions effectively.
 Sandra shows the ability to provide high level of support to management, board, front line staff and programmes/projects.
 She is the first port of call for community members who require healthcare assistance and social support.
 Sandra’s efficient administration skills and quiet dignity provide a soothing and professional atmosphere for all to work in.

 Lolohea is a registered nurse with a Postgraduate Certificate in Primary Health Specialty Well Child.
 She combines her healthcare training with practical, gentle support and encouragement in working with parents who have children aged 0 to 5 years.
 As a Well Child nurse, Lolohea undertakes core checks to ensure that your child is meeting their growth and developmental milestones.
-As one of our Safe Sleep educators, Lolohea provides relevant information around the importance of child safety, including minimising the risk of Sudden Unknown Death of an Infant (SUDI).
+As one of our Safe Sleep educators, Lolohea provides relevant information around the importance of child safety, including minimising the risk of (SUDI) Sudden Unexpected Death in Infancy .

 Community Health Worker - Kaiawhina